SaschaC/mds_skills_hackathon/dff_space_skill/README.md

 ## Description

-**dff-space-skill** can query a database of exoplanets with natural language queries in English and German.
-For example, you can ask:
+**dff-space-skill** can query the [Exoplanet Catalogue](https://github.com/OpenExoplanetCatalogue/open_exoplanet_catalogue/) with natural language queries in English and German.
+The skill is based on a context-free feature grammar for English and German that parses the input queries and builds an query in Xpath format from them.
+For each query result, the dialogue agent asks if you want get more details on a specific planet.
+You can then pick a planet to receive a brief summary of its interesting features.

+## Query Types

+You can provide queries such as:

 * 'What planets were discovered in 2020?'
 * 'Are there any planets with a radius smaller than 0.1?'